 Forbidden City, Gu Gong, aka the Palace Museum

-This immense complex, with its seemingly endless red and gold decorated buildings, sat at the heart of Beijing City and was the home of 24 Ming and Qing emperors.
+With its seemingly endless red and gold decorated buildings, this immense complex sat at the heart of Beijing City and was the home of 24 Ming and Qing emperors.
 The Forbidden City was also used by the Chinese government, for almost 500 years, from AD1420 (Ming Dynasty) to the end of the (Qing Dynasty) in 1912.
 It was declared a World Heritage Site in 1987 and is listed by UNESCO as the most extensive collection of preserved ancient wooden structures in the world.

-The Palace Museum is massive; it covers an area of approximately 150,000 square meters and surrounds by a defensive moat of 3,800 meters long and 52 meters wide.
+The Palace Museum is massive; it covers an area of approximately 150,000 square meters and is surrounded by a defensive moat of 3,800 meters long and 52 meters wide.
 The City complex consists of 980 buildings, many of which are now open to the public.

 Travelers must enter the Palace Museum at the South Gate.
 Before you can enter the Tienanmen area and walk through to the entrance of the Palace Museum, you will need to queue for a security check.
 You will need your passport to get a ticket and enter the Palace Museum.
 Since October 2017, all visitors to the Forbidden City must book their tickets online. (contact us).

-Another worthwhile stop is the impressive Hall of Clocks, which features lavish and intricate timepieces that were gifted to the Qing emperors by various European leaders and diplomats during the 17th century.
-This exciting museum (which costs RMB10, USD$pocket change! extra to enter) can be reached by veering off to the right-hand side just after walking through the Hall of Preserving Harmony.
+Another worthwhile stop is the impressive Hall of Clocks, which features elegant and intricate timepieces that were gifted to the Qing emperors by various European leaders and diplomats during the 17th century.
+This exciting museum (which costs RMB10, USD 2 pocket change! extra to enter) can be reached by veering off to the right-hand side just after walking through the Hall of Preserving Harmony.

 Hutong and Siheyuan (courtyards)

 Hutong is the name given to a narrow lane, alley, or small street between rows of single-story dwellings and courtyards (Siheyuan) used by Beijinger’s in the past.
-When viewed from the air, the interlaced lanes resemble a maze or a chessboard with delicate gardens, fine rockeries, and ancient ruins which makes them unique in the world.
+When viewed from the air, the interlaced lanes resemble a maze or a chessboard with peaceful gardens, fine rockeries, and ancient ruins, making them unique.

-In the past, Beijing had hundreds of courtyard houses around the Forbidden City, and the lanes between courtyards stretched out in all four directions, connecting different courtyard houses in the city.
-They were originally built during the Yuan Dynasty (AD1271 - 1368), the Hutong were used and were popular during the Ming and Qing Dynasties (AD1368 - 1911) when their number significantly increased to 2,076.
+In the past, Beijing had hundreds of courtyard houses around the Forbidden City.
+The lanes between courtyards stretched out in all four directions, connecting different courtyard houses in the city.
+They were initially built during the Yuan Dynasty (AD1271 - 1368).
+The Hutong was used and was popular during the Ming and Qing Dynasties (AD1368 - 1911) when their number significantly increased to 2,076.

 Beihai Park or North Sea Park is located half a kilometer to the west of the north gate of the Forbidden City.
 Beihai Park is one of the most popular parks in the city of Beijing.
-The whole park covers a total area of over 68 hectares, more than half of it is taken up by the Beihai Lake.
-Many Dynasties had used the Park has the imperial garden.
+The whole park covers a total area of over 68 hectares.
+More than half of it is used up by the Beihai Lake.
+Many Dynasties had used the park as the imperial garden.

 Beihai Park is one of China's best classical gardens composed of artificial hills, pavilions, halls, temples, and covered corridors.
 During the summertime, Beihai Park is an ideal place to escape from the city's heat and noisy traffic.
-The Park also offers a magnificent panoramic view of the Great Hall of the People, the Jingshan Park, the Forbidden City, the Museum of History, as well as, many high-rise buildings of Beijing.
-Beihai Park is one of the most popular scenic spots with the best panoramic view of Beijing.
+The park also offers a magnificent panoramic view of the Great Hall of the People, the Jingshan Park, the Forbidden City, the Museum of History, and many high-rise buildings of Beijing.
+Beihai Park is one of the most famous scenic spots with the best panoramic view of Beijing.

 Jingshan Park is an artificial hill, and in the past, the park was the highest point in the city.
 The park is a beautiful and quiet place to walk around.
-What makes the climb worthwhile, is that the temple of everlasting Spring (Wanchunting) located on the top of the hill, this unique point-of-view provides visitors a fantastic panoramic view of Beijing's surroundings, as well as, the Forbidden City.
+The climb is worthwhile because the temple of everlasting Spring (Wanchunting) is located on the top of the hill.
+This unique point-of-view provides visitors a fantastic panoramic view of Beijing's surroundings, as well as the Forbidden City.

-The temple can be quite crowded, particularly at sunset on a clear day when many visitors try to catch the last rays of light shining on the Forbidden City's rooftops.
-Walk toward the middle of the park, where you will come across groups of elderly Chinese people dancing, singing opera, or doing Tai chi.
+The temple can be pretty crowded, particularly at sunset on a clear day when many visitors try to catch the last rays of light shining on the Forbidden City's rooftops.
+Walk toward the middle of the park, where you will encounter groups of elderly Chinese people dancing, singing opera, or doing Tai chi.